Xilinx/Vitis_Model_Composer/Tutorials/AIEngine_Library/01-Introduction_to_Versal_and_AI_Engines/README.md

  </tr>
 </table>

-# Lab 1: Introduction to Versal ACAP and AI Engines
+# Lab 1: Introduction to Versal Adaptive SoC and AI Engines

-This lab gives an overview of Versal ACAP devices and the AI Engine architecture.
+This lab gives an overview of Versal Adaptive SoC devices and the AI Engine architecture.
 You will also configure your development environment for AI Engine compilation and run your first AI Engine design in Vitis Model Composer.

 :warning: This AI Engine Lab can be done only in a Linux environment.

 ### Procedure
 This lab has the following steps:
- * In Step 1, you will learn about Versal ACAP, AI Engines, and key concepts for designing AI Engine applications.
+ * In Step 1, you will learn about Versal Adaptive SoC, AI Engines, and key concepts for designing AI Engine applications.
  * In Step 2, you will install required prerequisites for AI Engine development.
  * In Step 3, you will examine a sample AI Engine signal processing design and simulate it using Vitis Model Composer.

-## Step 1: Introduction to Versal ACAP and AI Engines
+## Step 1: Introduction to Versal Adaptive SoC and AI Engines

-### Versal ACAP
+### Versal Adaptive SoC

-Versal Adaptive Compute Acceleration Platforms (ACAPs) are the latest generation of AMD devices, built on the TSMC 7 nm FinFET process technology.
+Versal Adaptive SoCs are the latest generation of AMD devices, built on the TSMC 7 nm FinFET process technology.
 They combine ***Scalar Engines*** (which represents the Processor System (PS)), ***Adaptable Engines*** (which represents the Programmable Logic (PL)), and ***Intelligent Engines*** which are connected together using a high-bandwidth ***Network-on-Chip*** (NoC).

 <img src="Images/Image01.png">